 Narrated by (and starring) Cole Sprouse as the well-meaning but impoverished Jughead Jones, the inhabitants of Riverdale and its nearby waterway Sweetwater River are shocked by the tragic and bizarre death of Jason Blossom, the twin brother of beautiful and popular Cheryl.
 We know the culprit by the end of season 1, but that's far from the end of the matter.

-With a fourth series slated to arrive in October, there are three glorious series currently awaiting your urgent attention.
+The most recent series landed in October 2019, meaning there are now four of the glorious things awaiting your urgent attention.
 OK, Archie (played otherwise expertly by KJ Apa) is far from a natural redhead and you're occasionally reminded of the comic-book storylines, but that's not to do it down – Riverdale has moments of utter brilliance.
 It's also the final TV show to star the late, great Luke Perry as Archie's dad, Fred Andrews.

 If you're someone who's instantly put off a series you've been recommended because it's already eleven seasons and 100+ hours long (yes, us too), then how about a seven-episode mini-series perfect for a weekend binge?